 But, don't just set up an RSS emailer and call it done.

 Here's the thing.
 Your emails become way more effective when you put some effort into writing them.
-Instead of using automated RSS systems to automatically send out your post to your email list, spend the extra time to write a custom message that introduces your post.
+Instead of automatically using automated RSS systems to send out your post to your email list, spend the extra time writing a custom message that introduces your post.
 It's like giving your readers the white glove treatment.

 Custom emails make your emails sound much more personal.